 “Within every nation-state cyber-offensive activity, there will be a department/unit responsible for the creation of the tools/malware, etc.,” Beek wrote.
 “We strongly believe that is exactly what we observe here as well.
 PlugX, Winnti and some other custom tools all point to a group that had access to the same tools.
 Whether we put name ‘X’ or ‘Y’ on the adversary, we strongly believe that we are dealing with a Chinese actor whose long-term objectives are persistence in their victims’ networks and the acquisition of the intelligence needed to make political/strategic or manufacturing decisions.”

-Further reading: Best Digital Forensics Tools & Software for 2021
+Further reading: Best Digital Forensics Tools & Software

 Access Through Compromised Web Server